joshrowley/octopress/source/_posts/2012-10-17-fog-is-starting-to-lift.markdown

 Then one day, you'll finally learn something, and you'll go back to those fuzzy concepts and you'll suddenly a ray of clarity will strike your mind and things start to come together more.

 I'm really starting to understand classes, and how damn useful they are.
-I kind of understood classes and class methods, but I finally "saw the light" with instance variables and class methods.
+I sort of understood them before, but I finally "saw the light" once I started connecting the dots between scope, instance variables, and class methods.

-A couple days ago, variable scoping really started to click in my head, and now I see instance variables, instance methods, and class methods in a whole new light.
+A couple days ago, variable scoping really started to click in my head and feel natural and intuitive.
+Now I see instance variables, instance methods, and class methods in a whole new light.

 It's quite a rewarding feeling.